 The department is also an active participant in the KSU Master of Public Health Program, a University interdepartmental program.
 Among other areas of emphasis, students can focus their studies on food safety, infectious diseases, human nutrition, physical activity, or a combination of nutrition and physical activity program.
 In addition, faculty from the kinesiology department participate in the doctoral (Ph.D.) programs housed in Human Nutrition with an emphasis in Public Health Physical Activity and Anatomy and Physiology.
 This allows students the opportunity to earn a doctorate with a Kinesiology Professor as the student's major professor.

 Graduate students are provided many opportunities to work and conduct research in laboratory, clinical, and community physical activity service settings.
-Physical activity and Public Health Lab, Youth Health Behavior Research Laboratory, Kinesiology Social Epidemiology Laboratory and the Human Exercise Physiology Laboratories and the Cardiovascular and Thermal Physiology Lab are located within the Ahearn complex.
+Physical activity and Public Health Lab, Youth Health Behavior Research Laboratory, Kinesiology Social Epidemiology Laboratory and the Human Exercise Physiology Laboratories are located within the Ahearn complex.
 The department's Cardiorespiratory Exercise laboratories are housed within the Department of Anatomy and Physiology animal research facility, which is located at the College of Veterinary Medicine.
 Laboratories

 The Kinesiology Faculty has emerged as a national leader in the science of health-related physical activity.
 Graduate education, research and service activities are supported by grants from the National Institutes of Health as well as private corporations and health foundations.
 Strong collaboration efforts with other academic units on campus such as the Department of Anatomy and Physiology and Human Nutrition and the Masters in Public Health Program provide valuable research and applied professional preparation opportunities for students.